 Flying around, hopping from hotel to hotel, eating foreign foods and jumping right into cultural experiences.
 Travel is a highlight of summer, but the thrill of new experiences and sharp shift away from our usual routines can overpower our ability to be grounded in the moment.
 We’re exploring five mini but meaningful travel rituals from globetrotting yogi and Free People contributor, Elizabeth Rowan.

 At this moment, I’m not on a mountain top looking serene in a leotard as you might; rather, I’m currently wearing a t-shirt and a mala (no pants, ya feel me) in my apartment that looks like an explosion.
-I’m off to lead a yoga retreat to Peru shortly; still have laundry to do; Too Much Sh*t to haul on planes, trains and automobiles to create a sacred space for my yogis next week (see also: spiritual accessories that aren’t actually a necessity but I’m gonna try).
-An intention of living out of a backpack for ten days (don’t quote me).
+I’m off to lead a yoga retreat to Peru shortly; still have laundry to do; a ton to pack on planes, trains and automobiles to create a sacred space for my yogis next week (see also: spiritual accessories that aren’t actually a necessity).
 I hope there’s a passport in there somewhere.
-Dishes in the sink even though I had take-out last night after teaching yoga, and potential Things To Do everywhere I look.
+There are dishes in the sink even though I had take-out last night, and things that need doing everywhere I look.
 Hustle.
 Excitability.
 Muchness.

 Travel affords us incredible opportunity to explore, connect, expand, open our hearts and minds alike.
 I’m off to the airport shortly, but not without sharing my favorite ways to stay mindful, present and well in travel.
 Take a read — and I’d love to hear yours!